-"Occupational therapy assistant" means a person who provides occupational therapy services in collaboration with and under the supervision of a licensed occupational therapist.
+(4) "occupational therapy assistant" means a person who provides occupational therapy services in collaboration with and under the supervision of a licensed occupational therapist.
 An occupational therapist delegates to an occupational therapy assistant selective activities that are commensurate with the occupational therapy assistant's service competence.
-The occupational therapy assistant may contribute to the evaluation process by implementing the delegated assessments by providing verbal or written reports of assessments to the supervising occupational therapist based on the site of service.
+The occupational therapy assistant may contribute to the evaluation process by implementing the delegated assessments by providing verbal or written reports of assessments to the supervising occupational therapist.